Singaporebrides | Essentials

 As someone who’ve been in the shoes of a bride planning her wedding, I can tell you that it is only natural for a bride to want a one-of-a-kind wedding and compare her wedding with another bride’s.
 And with the Internet and social media providing access to some of the best wedding inspiration and real weddings, it is not difficult to see what others did for their wedding and do better for your own.
 However, I can tell you that this need to compare is unnecessary and robs you of the joy you should be experiencing during your wedding planning journey.
 Here are five reasons why you should stop comparing your wedding with others and how you can curb the need for comparison when planning your big day.

-1. Your Wedding Is Not A CompetitionAforArcade Founders Min and Collin’s Beautiful Wedding at Grand Hyatt Singapore
+1. Your Wedding Is Not A CompetitionAforArcade Founders Min and Collin’s Beautiful Wedding at Grand Hyatt Singapore by AndroidsinBoots

 While it is undeniable that the Internet and social media has made wedding planning infinitely easier and fuss-free for modern brides, this access to unlimited wedding ideas and inspirations from all over the world, ranging from big, elaborate weddings to intimate, do-it-yourself celebrations, has raised a competitive spirit amongst brides.